paulfioravanti/presentations/exercism_elixir_scrabble_score/exercism_scrabble_score.md

 ```

 ^
-It is perceived as a single character by a user, though, so it's string length is one.
+But, it is perceived as a single character by a user, so its string length is one.

 ---
 [.background-color: #FFFFFF]